 The RCM-0808 Committee forwards its candidate's name to the RCM Board for ratification at the May Board meeting.
 President-RCM formally writes to the nominee asking her/him to accept and be presented at the RCM meeting on or before 8 Aug of that year Wed 3 Aug 2016.

 Who can nominate an Australian to receive the Monash Medal?

 Any member of the Rotary Club of Melbourne, or of those organisations which collaborate with 0808@Shrine Remembrance Ceremony eg. 0808 Inc., Spirit of Australia Foundation, Gen. Sir John Monash Foundation, Engineers Australia, University of Melbourne and Monash University, The Shrine Trustees and Management, RSL, Monash Leadership Forum Schools, Anzac Centenary Committee

 The nominator provides basic personal data (name, address, phone and address), reasons for the nomination and a short CV.

 Nominations close 5.00pm end of February each year.Nomination forms may be obtained from the following:

-Please use the Contact Us form below if you have any questions, or to submit your completed nomination form.
+Please Contact Us if you have any questions, or use the link below to submit your completed nomination form.